ebagli/G4_MC_APSS_TIFPA/README.md

 The source code can be found also on [GitHub](https://github.com/Geant4/geant4/tree/geant4-10.3-release).

-After the installation of the Geant4 10.3 libraries, the code can be compiled via cmake (www.cmake.org).
+After the installation of the Geant4 10.3 libraries, the code can be compiled via [CMake](www.cmake.org).

 ## Usage

 The application can be launched via the apsstifpa executable and the macros

-`./apsstifpa apsstifpa.in`
+`./apsstifpa mac/vacuum.in`

 The output of the application is a [ROOT](https://root.cern.ch) file with the hit position on the first and third detector and the particle angle between the first and second detector and between the third and fourth detectors.